CloudScale-Project/Deployment-Scripts/README.md

 application is in ```bin/run.py``` file.

 ### Amazon Web Services
+## Setup RDS service
+Before you can run deployment scripts you must setup RDS service.
+On RDS service create new Parameter Group with name 'mygroup' and set the parameter ```query_cache_size`` to value 0.

+## Run deployment scripts
 To deploy showcase on Amazon Web Services edit ```bin/config.aws.ini``` file and run:

 ```